Cybertwip/MixOS/device/j36-ultra/README.md

 The original MixOS work here — `build-in-vm.sh`, `generate_dts.py`,
 `create_boot_image.py`, `fetch_freedoom.py`, `sync-mvii-board.sh`,
-`tools/j36-eglprobe.c`, `tools/mfgpower.c`, `tools/mixsplash.c`, `tools/mixdash/`
+`tools/j36-eglprobe.c`, `tools/j36-mixmirror.c`, `tools/mfgpower.c`,
-and this documentation — is under the **Microsoft Public License (Ms-PL)**.
-The full text and the exact per-file scope are in [LICENSE](LICENSE).
+`tools/mixsplash.c`, `tools/mixdash/` and this documentation — is dual-licensed:

-Two things in this directory are **not** Ms-PL, and the distinction is not
+take it under the **Mozilla Public License 2.0** or under the **GNU General Public License version 2 or later**, at your option.
+The reasoning, the exact per-file scope and both full texts are in [LICENSE](LICENSE), [LICENSE.MPL-2.0](LICENSE.MPL-2.0) and [LICENSE.GPL-2](LICENSE.GPL-2).
+In short: MPL-2.0 keeps this file-level copyleft while letting a vendor ship proprietary code beside it, and the GPL half is what lets any of it move into the kernel it exists to drive.

-cosmetic:
+Two things in this directory are **not** part of that dual grant, and the distinction is not cosmetic:

 - Everything under `linux/` — the seven MixOS modules (`j36_mt6592_input.c`, `j36_mt6592_audio.c`, `j36_jd9365_panel.c`, `j36_mt6592_usb_phy.c`,
   `j36_mt6592_pmic.c`, `j36_mt6592_backlight.c` and the three-file
   `j36_mt6592_wifi` build) and the three `linux/*.patch` files — is
   **`GPL-2.0-only`**.
-They derive from and link against GPL-2.0-only kernel internals, and Ms-PL is not GPL-compatible — its section 3(D) adds a condition GPLv2 section 6 forbids adding — so relicensing them is not this project's to do, and it is not attempted.
+They derive from and link against GPL-2.0-only kernel internals, which is narrower than either half of the dual grant, so relicensing them is not this project's to do and it is not attempted.
+Code may move *into* them from the dual-licensed list — that is what the GPL half is for — and it may not move back out.
 - `mvii-board/` is five verbatim MediaTek/MVII board headers and driver sources, redistributed unmodified with a SHA-256 each in `mvii-board/PROVENANCE.txt`.
   They are inputs the DTS generator parses, not MixOS work.